 Dear Simba,

 Thank you for your wonderful site!
-I'm now mother to two, two days old kittens, their mother die just this morning and all of the sudden besides having to face the fact that my wonderful cat is gone, I have to take care of these two kittens, which scares me to no end.
+I am now mother to two, two days old kittens, their mother die just this morning and all of the sudden besides having to face the fact that my wonderful cat is gone, I have to take care of these two kittens, which scares me to no end.
 I have no experience with young cats and did not know where to start or what to expect.
 I turned to the web for answers, found several articles on orphaned kittens, but your site is so complete, it gave me the confidence I needed to know I can take care of my kittens... it answered many, many questions I had, like feeding, keeping warm and grooming my babies.

 I took my kittens to the vet, she gave me a formula to feed them, bottles, and told me what to do to stimulate them to go poop, but once I was home with them, I realized I had a thousand questions and concerns.
-I'm still concerned about one of my kittens, as I have not seen her poop.... when should I start panicking?
+I am still concerned about one of my kittens, as I have not seen her poop.... when should I start panicking?
 Also, I am fortunate enough to have a wonderful boss.
 When she found out what happened, she said I could bring the kittens in with so I can take care of them.
-What precautions should I take to ensure they are safe while I'm transporting them and while they are at my office?
+What precautions should I take to ensure they are safe while I am transporting them and while they are at my office?
 Your site has been a blessing.
 I cannot thank you enough....
 CJ in Austin, TX

 Dear CJ in Austin, TX